martinmullins/InitRoot_Harpia/README.md

 * I identified the best partition to attack was /dev/block/bootdevice/by-name/padC (ie. /dev/mmcblk0p34)
 * I created the scripts findmissing.sh and fixperms.sh to assist in creating initroot.ext4 file

-Then the following two steps are enough to obtain persitstent root on 6.0.1 Android Moto G4 Play devices.
+The following two steps are enough to obtain persitstent root on 6.0.1 Android Moto G4 Play devices.
 1. Deploying initroot.ext4 to padC
 ```
 $ dd if=/data/local/tmp/initroot.ext4 of=/dev/block/bootdevice/by-name/padC